 During times of loss, it’s often really hard to figure out what’s appropriate as a gift – especially when someone’s just lost a spouse.
-You don’t want to evoke painful memories with something overly sentimental, but at the same time, you do want to send a meaningful sympathy gift.
+You don’t want to evoke painful memories with something overly sentimental, but at the same time, you do want to send a meaningful sympathy gift, or sympathy gift basket.
 While it is tricky to decide what’s right, there certainly are gifts that are perfect for the occasion.
 Here are some tasteful ideas to get you started.

 People often send flowers to express their sympathies.
 But while flowers are indeed beautiful, they also die.
 The whole point of a sympathy gift is to make them feel better – not to remind them of death.
 This is why an actual plant is a better option than flowers.
 The most popular plant for such occasions is the Peace Lily, but others like yellow rose plants, gardenias, and Calla Lilies are also great choices too.

 This isn’t just us being biased.
 You know how when you’re sick you really don’t want to exert the effort to cook anything more complicated than canned soup?
 Multiply that by a million and you’ll be close to understanding what the widow or widower is dealing with.
 This is why sympathy gift baskets are great.
 They offer good food without the hassle of going to the grocery store.
 The best baskets are those that include quick meals, snacks they can eat right away, or items that last a fair amount of time – like muffins or nuts.